 Pepper seeds have enough energy to support the cotyledons (embryonic leaves).
 When seedlings grow the next set of leaves (true leaves), it’s time to start fertilizing peppers.

-You can start feeding your pepper seedlings by giving them 1/4 strength fertilizer.
+You can start feeding your chili pepper seedlings by giving them 1/4 strength fertilizer.
 Fish emulsion or worm castings are ideal choices because they won’t burn your seedlings.

 grow tips